School violence

-School violence includes violence between school students as well as attacks by students on school staff.
+School violence includes violence between school students as well as attacks by students on school staff and attacks by school staff on students.
 It encompasses physical violence, including student-on-student fighting, corporal punishment; psychological violence such as verbal abuse, and sexual violence, including rape and sexual harassment.
-It includes many forms of bullying (including cyberbullying) and carrying weapons in school.
-It is widely believed by society to have become a serious problem in recent decades in many countries, especially where weapons such as guns or knives are involved.
+It includes many forms of bullying (including cyberbullying) and carrying weapons to school.
+The one or more perpetrators typically have more physical, social, and/or psychological power than the victim.
+It is a widely accepted serious societal problem in recent decades in many countries, especially where weapons such as guns or knives are involved.

 Forms of school violence and different types of bullying

-School violence is widespread.
-It occurs in all countries and affects a significant number of children and adolescents.
+School violence occurs in all countries and affects a significant number of children and adolescents.
 It is mostly perpetrated by peers but, in some cases, is perpetrated by teachers and other school staff.
 School violence includes physical, psychological and sexual violence.

 Bullying

-Bullying is characterized by aggressive behavior that involves unwanted, negative actions, is repeated over time, and an imbalance of power or strength between the perpetrator or perpetrators and the victim.
-It is distinct from more common one-off conflicts among peers.
+Bullying, in its broadest sense, can be defined as a form of aggressive behavior characterized by unwelcome and negative actions.
+It entails a recurring pattern of incidents over time, as opposed to isolated conflicts, and typically manifests in situations where there exists an imbalance of power or strength among the individuals involved.
+It is important to distinguish bullying from occasional conflicts or disagreements that may arise among peers.

-Different types of bullying include physical, psychological, sexual, and cyber-bullying.
+Various forms of bullying exist, including physical, psychological, sexual, and cyber-bullying.